Chinese President Xi Jinping to visit Brazil in November for BRICS summit | Devdiscourse

+"China recognizes in Brazil a key regional partner," Mourao said, noting that trade between the two countries reached $100 billion in 2018.
+Trade should remain around these levels this year as China increased imports of meat from Brazil following an outbreak of African swine fever, he said.
+Also on Monday, Brazil's Agriculture Ministry said Beijing had authorized 25 Brazilian plants to export meat to China, bringing the total up to 89.

+China has been Brazil's top trade partner for a decade, Mourao said, adding that Brazil's government will keep the channels of commerce open with a number of projects in mining, oil and logistics for private investment.
+"The Chinese have interest, capital and experience to expand and diversify investments in Brazil," Mourao said.

-Speaking during a conference hosted by the Brazil-China Business Council, Mourão also said Brazilian President Jair Bolsonaro, who is recovering from surgery, was likely to visit China in October.
+Brazil's President Jair Bolsonaro, who is recovering from a surgery in Sao Paulo, was likely to visit China in October, Mourao said.

 Also Read: G7 leaders vow to help Brazil fight fires, repair damage